jianzuguan/moneyhub-fullstack/README.md

 `holdings` need to be paginated when query from data source.
 Process the holdings in batches.
 Processed data can be streamed to `/export`.

+This is unlikely to complete within the time http request.
+I would turn this into a remote procedure call.
+The http response will confirm the request has been received.
+Message queue can be used to store the request.

 ### What else would you have liked to improve given more time?
 - Use `express.Router()` to break api endpoint into its own file
 - Break down the code to reduce cognitive load